trinitysc/jekyll-blog/_events/goat-meals.md

 <!--excerpt end-->

-Registrations are now open [here](https://forms.gle/1U8RREDFmDuc3oDi7).
-Please fill in the form so staff can allocate you to a meal.
+Registrations are now closed, but there are still a few spaces available on selected days and times.
+If you'd like to find out what these are please email Mackenzie (mackenzie@trinitysc.nz)